Resetting your Cisco 7940/7960's Password

 one of these cables by googling around on the Internet.

-IP address to my PC.
+IP address to our PC.

-Setting up 'tftpd32'
+Setting up & running 'tftpd32' for the first time.

 While this is not meant to be a complete tutorial on 'tftpd32', I'll tell you